 Botulinum Toxin Type A

-Injections of botulinum toxin type A, a toxin that reduces muscle activity, has been shown to relax the pyloric muscle, which is the muscle that controls the flow of food from the stomach to the small intestine.
-Using botulinum toxin type A on the pyloric muscle allows the stomach to pass more food into the small intestine.
+Botulinum toxin type A is a toxin that reduces muscle activity.
+It has been shown to relax the pyloric sphincter muscle, which is the muscle that controls the flow of food from the stomach to the small intestine.
+Using botulinum toxin type A on the pyloric sphincter muscle allows the stomach to pass more food into the small intestine.